 - If you achieve financial success, give back.
 It helps others and feels great.

-I’m a graduate of Brown University, and originally from Boston but currently living in sunny Denver.
+I’m a graduate of Brown University, and originally from Boston but currently living in sunny LA.
 With some quality guidance from my parents and older siblings, I have always strived to be financially fit (though it’s not always easy and there are always slip ups!).
 I majored in Economics while in school and have found it to be very applicable to everyday life and useful in understanding the economy.
 I also have gained some great investment experience previously working at a hedge fund.

 We all face financial challenges every day that can become increasingly complex without the necessary guidance and insights.
 This is where I hope Money Crashers can help out.
 I want Money Crashers to be a community where people can share ideas, help each other out, and grow financially together.
 Our goal is for the site to be something you look forward to visiting each and every day.